 How to apply for special leave during term time

-Please ask one of the office staff for a Special Leave Form.
+Please complete the Application for Leave of Absence during Term Time form or ask one of the office staff for a copy.
 This must be done at least 2 weeks in advance of the date of the proposed leave.
 You should expect to hear from us within 5 working days.
 Term time holidays will NOT BE AUTHORISED unless there are exceptional circumstances which might justify it.
 Each case will be considered on its individual merits

 What are exceptional circumstances?

-It is the decision of the Head of School as to what might constitute exceptional circumstances and each request for term time leave will be considered on an individual basis.
+It is the decision of the Headteacher as to what might constitute exceptional circumstances and each request for term time leave will be considered on an individual basis.